Burrata Caprese

 Ingredient Notes

-• flaky sea salt – I love to use Maldon salt, which is a flaky sea salt with large, irregular salt crystals.
+• Flaky sea salt – I love to use Maldon salt, which is a flaky sea salt with large, irregular salt crystals.
 It gives so much flavor and texture to salads.
 If you don’t have Maldon salt, use your favorite sea salt or kosher salt instead.

 Step-by-Step instructions

 This tomato burrata salad recipe is so easy to make using fresh burrata cheese and ripe tomatoes.
 Follow the step-by-step instructions below with matching photos to help you make this recipe perfectly every time.
-For ingredient amounts, full instructions, notes, and the printable recipe, please scroll down to the recipe card.

 A white cutting board with sliced cherry tomatoes and a knife.